ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 ### Snake case

-Similar to the camel case, snake case names begin with a small letter.
+Similar to the camel case, snake case names begin with small letters.
 If the name consists of more than one word, the later words should all begin with tiny letters, and you should use an underscore `_` to separate them.

 `Example of snake case: create_table_user or delete_table_user`